-

 In order to prepare for implementation of DCTs, the MFDS amended the Guidelines on Electronic Consent to Clinical Trials to strengthen protection of rights and benefits of subjects who are not familiar with digital technology for when obtaining their consent to participation in clinical trials by electronic means.

-In addition, a public-private expert council is operated from January 2024 to further develop and improve the system for obtaining “electronic consent to clinical trials” that is necessary for implementing DCTs.
+In addition, a public-private expert council has been operated from January 2024 to further develop and improve the system for obtaining “electronic consent to clinical trials” that is necessary for implementing DCTs.

 -